Simply Good Eating Program Overview

 Simply Good Eating is University of Minnesota Extension’s nutrition education program.
-We draw on evidence-based strategies and best practices to promote healthy lifestyles for people with limited incomes.
-Each year, more than 80,000 individuals and their families learn how to optimize their Food Support dollars and other food resources through our delivery of USDA’s Supplemental Nutrition Assistance Program Education (SNAP-Ed) and Expanded Food and Nutrition Education Program (EFNEP).
-Simply Good Eating brings real solutions for healthful living that families can use right away.
-Program services build essential independent living skills and empower individuals and families to make healthy food and physical activity choices by:
+Each year, more than 80,000 individuals and their families learn how to optimize their Food Support dollars and other food resources through our delivery of USDA's Supplemental Nutrition Assistance Program Education (SNAP-Ed) and Expanded Food and Nutrition Education Program (EFNEP).

-- Providing information and ideas for fresh, flavorful, low-cost meals
+- Provide information and ideas for fresh, flavorful, low-cost meals

-- Teaching participants how to plan and shop for healthy foods
+- Teach participants how to plan and shop for healthy foods

-- Demonstrating quick, easy, fun ways to prepare great-tasting and healthful meals
+- Demonstrate quick, easy, fun ways to prepare great-tasting and healthful meals

-- Connecting families and schools to local foods
+- Connect families and schools to local foods

-- Identifying active lifestyle choices for people of all ages
+- Identify active lifestyle choices for people of all ages

 Food is about more than nutrients.
 Our Simply Good Eating programs meet your clients’ needs.
 We are here to help you meet your program goals by assisting participants to: